TREASURIES-10-year yields hold below Oct highs, Jackson Hole next Fed focus

 NEW YORK, Aug 18 (Reuters) - Benchmark 10-year U.S. Treasury yields dropped from 10-month highs on Friday after they approached - but failed to break through - levels that would have been the highest since 2007 on Thursday.

-Investors are waiting for the Federal Reserve's Jackson Hole meeting next week.
+The Federal Reserve's Jackson Hole meeting next week is the next major market focus.

 Traders are adjusting for the likelihood that the U.S. central bank will hold rates higher for longer as U.S. economic data remains solid and Fed officials focus on bringing inflation down closer to their 2% annual target.